 According to the literary journal Storgy Magazine: “Tree Magic is a beautiful and universal tale of loss, love and learning to find a place in a world without roots.”

-The original edition of Tree Magic (2017) is published in paperback and ebook format by Impress Books and is available to order from all internet bookselling websites and selected bookshops: Amazon, Google Play, Kobo, Barnes & Noble (Nook)
+The original edition of Tree Magic (2017) is published in paperback format by Impress Books and is available to order from all internet bookselling websites and selected bookshops: Amazon, Google Play, Kobo, Barnes & Noble (Nook)

 NEWS about TREE MAGIC

 Here are the latest events, links to reviews and news about Tree Magic: